 These signals indicate the popularity of a piece of content while Search Engines determine your ranking.

-Scraping is usually done by growth hackers and developers.
+Scraping is growth hacking jargon that is usually done by developers.
 It refers to the practice of extracting information from other websites.

 They can do it for a number of reasons, including: